CryptoPiazza/CryptoPiazza.github.io/_pages/about.md

 We organise research seminars on the topic of Cryptography and Theoretical and Mathematical Foundations.
 Please check the [Seminars](/seminars) webpage.

-### Master's thesis
+### Bachelor's and Master's thesis
-We welcome interested students from both local and international universities to join our research activities and develop their Master’s theses within our team.
-Through close collaboration, students gain hands-on experience in cutting-edge cryptographic research, working alongside our researchers on topics that bridge theoretical foundations and practical applications in modern cryptography.
-For details on Master's thesis topics, email us.
+We are interested in supervising students for their Bachelor's and Master's thesis on the topic of Cryptography and its applications.
+For details on available thesis topics, check the [Thesis](/thesis) webpage or email us.

 **<span style="color: darkorange">Note</span>**: we do not have any paid internship position at the moment.

-For available Master's thesis check the [Thesis](/thesis) webpage.